FrenkieWang/Firebase_CS385/README.md

 This is a full-stack application!
 We use React, Firebase and NodeJS in this project.
 We can connect the firebase database and realize the C-R-U-D function.
-Despite the JS code, there are 3 files that you need to read first
+Despite the JS code, there are 3 files that you need to read first。

+Type “npm install firebase" in the VS Code terminal first, then type "npm run".

-## How to rn this project.doc
+### How to run this project.doc

 This document tells you how to register the firebase account on Google, how to configure your firebase, how to install the dependency and